FBA Sales Estimator

 Population data, not estimates.

 Every cell is rolled up from real monthlySold badge values, not regressed from rank changes.
-We sampled hundreds of thousands of products across 371 categories and stored what each one was actually selling.
+We sampled hundreds of thousands of products across the US and Canada catalogs and stored what each one was actually selling.

 2. 02